openstack-k8s-operators/osp-director-operator/README.md

     ```

     As the deployment runs it will create a Kubernetes Job to execute the Ansible playbooks.
 You can
     tail the logs of this job/pod to watch the Ansible playbooks run.
+Additionally, you can manually
+    access the executed Ansible playbooks by logging into the 'openstackclient' pod, going into the
+    /home/cloud-admin/work/<config version digest>/ directory.
+There you will find the ansible
+    playbooks along with the ansible.log file for the running deployment.

 Deploy Ceph via tripleo using ComputeHCI
 ----------------------------------------